kyma-project/kyma/docs/01-overview/main-areas/service-mesh/smsh-04-istio-sidecars-in-kyma.md

 title: Istio sidecars in Kyma and why you want them
 ---

-Istio installed as part of Kyma has [numerous default configuration](./smsh-02-default-istio-setup-in-kyma.md) configured to have automatic sidecar injection enabled by default.
+Istio installed as part of Kyma has [default configuration](./smsh-02-default-istio-setup-in-kyma.md) with automatic Istio proxy sidecar injection enabled by default.
 It means that all pods of your workloads (Deployments, StatefulSets and other) will get their own sidecar proxy container running next to your application (provided your workload is not in `istio-system` or `kube-system` namespace).
-This has numerous benefits, mentioned below, that you get out of the box, but are complex to manage without service mesh.
+This is a requirement for the resource to be a part of Istio service mesh.
+It has numerous benefits, mentioned below, that you get out of the box, but are complex to manage without this feature.

 ## Secure communication